marcotoffolon/air2water/README.txt

 			NOTE: 	The series of observed air temperature must be complete.
 It cannot have gaps or no data.
 				The series of observed water temperature can contain no-data (-999).
+				The series of data must start on the 1st of January.
+If data are available after that date, air temperature should be reconstructed and the value -999 assigned to water temperature.
 				Both series are always at daily time scale, as the equation of the model is solved with daily time step.
 The model automatically evaluates weekly, multi-weekly, or monthly averages (of water temperature) when using different time scales for model calibration.

 	  1.3.2 -----> file 'parameters.txt'